cobuildlab/cobuildlab-web/src/pages/blog/most-common-focus-killers-and-what-to-do-about-them.md

 The number one problem we have today is focus.
 Talk to older people, and they’ll tell you stories of workplaces “back in the day” when the biggest distractions were water cooler talk and perhaps a too-long cigarette break.

-Today, whether you are a graphic artist, lawyer, or even a <a target="_blank" href="https://www.wolcott-consulting.com/"> part-time cfo </a> working from your home office or seated in an old-fashioned cubicle, it's digital distractions that are eating up our days.
-Plenty of surveys find that workers take hours to “settle in” each workday before getting down to actual work, and some estimates claim perhaps half an entire day is wasted on distractions.
+<p>Today, whether you are a graphic artist, lawyer, or even a <a target="_blank" href="https://www.wolcott-consulting.com/"> part-time cfo </a> working from your home office or seated in an old-fashioned cubicle, it's digital distractions that are eating up our days.
+Plenty of surveys find that workers take hours to “settle in” each workday before getting down to actual work, and some estimates claim perhaps half an entire day is wasted on distractions.</p>

 There are, of course, other things that hinder productivity, but of the five we are discussing today the most serious and without a challenger that even comes close are digital distractions.
 A recent trend has been helpful and walking back our wandering minds.
 Many blogs and websites are now touting the effectiveness of so-called “productivity apps” that put the blinders on for you by removing temptations during work hours.